Chinese ideals of female beauty

 Black hair that is long, thick and shiny is seen as particularly beautiful among Chinese women.
 Similarly, pale, ivory skin, and a slim body figure have historical implications as being a physical representation of wealth and affluence.
-More recently, however, tan skin has emerged as the preferred beauty ideal among some younger Chinese women, who view their tan skin as healthier and more attractive than pale skin.

 A relatively new ideal ingrained into Chinese culture consists of the notion of having a double eyelid.
 The term double eyelid refers to the prominent crease natural to approximately 66.7% and 83.1% of Chinese women.
 For the minority that does not naturally have them, this look can be achieved temporarily by using specific cosmetic products such as tape or glue.
 A permanent option is to undergo a procedure titled blepharoplasty, which utilizes cosmetic surgery to reshape the eyelid.

+As China welcomed more Western influence in the late 1970s, rejection of traditional beauty standards alongside a wave of negative body image simultaneously arose.
+Hierarchy and patriarchy have remained part of Chinese society, where pressure to be beautiful is now in the name of society becoming developed and modern.